 We believe in rural America

-Everyone everywhere deserves the opportunity to participate in and benefit from our growing digital economy.
+Everyone everywhere deserves the opportunity to participate in and benefit from our growing tech economy.
 Through our on-the-ground work with rural community leaders across the country, we are working to ensure that it’s possible.

 As strategists, advocates, connectors, and champions, we collaborate with members of our Rural Innovation Network to launch initiatives and programs that support innovation, entrepreneurship, workforce development, and tech job creation in the places they call home.

-Whether someone living in rural America wants to gain new skills and enter the digital workforce, or wants to take their successful careers home to the communities where they grew up, we are committed to creating local, place-based ecosystems that provide pathways and opportunities that lead to a more equitable and inclusive national economy.
+Whether someone living in rural America wants to gain new skills and enter the tech workforce, or wants to take their successful careers home to the communities where they grew up, we are committed to creating local, place-based ecosystems that provide pathways and opportunities that lead to a more equitable and inclusive national economy.

-And we are proud to highlight the ways different rural community leaders approach this work: The challenges they’ve faced, the progress they’ve made, and the stories of lives that have been changed because of their digital economic development efforts.
+And we are proud to highlight the ways different rural community leaders approach this work: The challenges they’ve faced, the progress they’ve made, and the stories of lives that have been changed because of their tech economic development efforts.

-Digital economic development
+Tech-based economic development

 A community of practice